2 juveniles charged in mass shooting at the Kansas City Chiefs Super Bowl parade

 But the emotional recovery is only just beginning in a community horrified that two juveniles could cause such trauma.
 Police believe a dispute between several people led to the shooting.

 The slain woman was identified by radio station KKFI-FM as Lisa Lopez-Galvan, host of “Taste of Tejano.”
-At a vigil honoring her Thursday night, Councilwoman Ryana Parks-Shaw said the city is working to offer support to those who are struggling.
+On Friday, a family friend, Katrina Rojas Vincent, said she could feel Lopez-Galvan’s presence as she stood near the shooting site.

-“Remember that we are not defined by this tragedy,” Parks-Shaw said, the Kansas City Star reported.
-“We are defined by our courage, our strength and our unwavering spirits.
-Hold on to hope.
-Lean on one another.
-And know that a brighter tomorrow awaits.”
+“Her spirit will always be here welcoming people back to this location, to not be afraid to not have any fear, to enjoy yourself and live your life,” Vincent said.

 The Jackson County Prosecuting Attorney’s Office set up in-person counseling for the traumatized.
 Twelve people attended Thursday, including two children, spokesman Michael Mansur said Friday.
 The agency also established a hotline offering counseling, but Mansur didn’t immediately have information on how many called the hotline.